 - Take it out of the dryer immediately to avoid wrinkling.

-- If there are some wrinkles, you can iron the duvet cover on very low heat.
+- If there are some wrinkles, the duvet cover can be ironed on very low heat.

 In the end, I think fans of soft, sateen duvet covers will enjoy this luxury option.
-However, if you sleep hot or are looking to save some money, this might not be the best choice for you.
+However, those who sleep hot or are looking to save some money might not think this is the best choice.

 Latest posts by Marten Carlson (see all)